Efficient Shape Formation by 3D Hybrid Programmable Matter: An Algorithm for Low Diameter Intermediate Structures: Introduction

 \subsection{Structure of the Paper}

 In \cref{sec:preliminaries}, we introduce essential terminology crucial for understanding the algorithm and its subsequent analysis.
 The non-halting icicle-formation algorithm is presented in \cref{sec:algorithm}.
 In \cref{sec:analysis}, we provide formal proofs establishing that the algorithm converges any initially connected configuration into an icicle.
 The termination criteria and a detailed analysis of its runtime are discussed in \cref{sec:runtime}.
-Finally, \cref{sec:experimental} explores the simulation results, including what we believe to be the worst-case configuration in terms of diameter increase.
+Finally, \cref{sec:experimental} explores the simulation results.